Metro Winter

 Emergency Snow Network

-During severe winter weather, Metro may activate its Emergency Snow Network (ESN), a reduced network of about 65 bus routes and chained shuttles designed to serve the most riders in the safest way possible.
+During severe winter weather, Metro may activate its Emergency Snow Network (ESN), a reduced network of bus routes and chained shuttles designed to serve the most riders in the safest way possible.
 Metro’s ESN focuses bus service on main roadways that will be plowed and de-iced and avoids steep hills.

 Metro will announce its intended activation of the ESN one day in advance.
 The ESN remains in effect for an entire service day, even if conditions improve.